 I listen to this well-known podcast of a great interviewer with interesting and very accomplished guests.
-One guest was very proud about how he ignored what his body was telling him and just pushed through some athletic performance.
+One guest was very proud of how he ignored what his body was telling him and just pushed through some athletic performance.

 Eek!
 I said.
 Why would you want to do that?
-After 30 years of Feldenkrais I sometimes forget that in mainstream athletics there’s a lot out there on push, grunt, “go till you burn”.
+After 30 years of Feldenkrais, I sometimes forget that in mainstream athletics there’s a lot out there on push, grunt, “go till you burn”.

-It is so antithetical to the Feldenkrais approach: Pay attention and do what’s comfortable, refine your awareness and continue.
+It is so antithetical to the Feldenkrais approach: Pay attention and do what’s comfortable, refine your awareness, and continue.
 And Feldenkrais has helped numerous athletes, Olympic and otherwise.

 How much is enough?
 And how do you find that balance and still be athletic or at least go for a pleasant walk.
 How does your body feel when you push and don’t stop?
 Tired, stressed, uncomfortable…

 There’s a way to be physically accomplished and not collapse at the end and feel good doing it.

 You can start by slowing down and paying attention to how your body feels as you move.

 When you’re at the gym, for example, get your eyes off that TV and feel your body.